René McLean

-René McLean (born December 16, 1946) is a hard bop saxophonist and flutist.
-He was born in New York City.
-He started playing guitar before receiving an alto saxophone and instruction from his father, the alto saxophonist Jackie McLean.
+René McLean (born December 16, 1946) is a hard bop saxophonist and flutist from New York City.
+He started playing guitar before receiving an alto saxophone and instruction from his father, alto saxophonist Jackie McLean.

 Biography

 McLean played in the mid-1970s in a quintet with Woody Shaw and Louis Hayes and toured with Hugh Masekela in 1978.

 He later studied music at New York College of Music and the University of Massachusetts Amherst.
 McLean received the Creative Artist Fellowship by the Japan-U.S. Friendship Commission and the National Endowment for the Arts in 1986 to reside in Japan to research traditional Japanese music, arts and culture, and to perform and teach.
 He has recorded extensively and also has thorough experience as a music educator in the United States and South Africa.

 Born in New York City, René McLean, multi-reed instrumentalist (alto, tenor, soprano saxophones, flutes, ney, shakuhachi), composer, band leader, educator, and producer, began his musical training at the age of nine under the tutelage and guidance of his father, alto saxophonist and educator Jackie McLean.
 René made his debut with Jackie McLean's band in the mid-1960s and led his own bands.
 René McLean's debut as a band leader and producer began at the age of 16 in 1963.

 René McLean continued his studies with his stepfather as well as with the Jazz Arts Society, HARYOU ACT Cultural Program under Julian Yule, Rheet Taylor, Jackie McLean and Kenny Dorham; the Clark Terry Youth Band, Jazz Mobile and later at the New York College of Music (New York University) and the University of Massachusetts.
 In addition he studied privately with instructors including Sonny Rollins, Frank Foster, George Coleman, Kenny Dorham, Jackie Byard, Barry Harris and Hubert Laws.

 René has performed and recorded as a leader and featured sideman with musicians of the Black Musical tradition, including Jackie McLean, the Dizzy Gillespie Big Band, Lionel Hampton All Stars, Tito Puente Orchestra, Horace Silver, Woody Shaw, Dr. Bill Taylor, Baba Olatunji, Hugh Masekela, Miriam Makeba, Abbey Lincoln, Dexter Gordon, James Moody, Yusef Lateef, Jaco Pastorius, Jerry Gonzales' Forte Apache Band, Hamza El Din, and in collaboration with premier poet-activist Amiri Baraka (Leroi Jones).